NamesCode/garfunkles.space/src/lib/md/about.md

 <div style="margin-top: -1.5em">

-Thanks for coming to my miniscule corner of the internet where I assumed no one would visit!<br> I'm a age year old software developer (hobbyist?) from wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿<br>
+Thanks for coming to my minuscule corner of the internet where I assumed no one would visit!<br> I'm a {age} year old software developer (hobbyist?) from wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿<br>
 I have an interest in all STEM subjects with the largest being computer science.

 I am currently studying for GCSE's 0_o

-## Socials
+## Contact me!

 <div style="margin-top: -1.5em; padding-left: 1em;">